Buick Velite 6

-The Buick Velite 6 (微蓝) is a Chinese compact station wagon, or a "multi-activity vehicle" (MAV) that is sold exclusively in China built by Chinese-American manufacturer SAIC-GM under the Buick marque.
+The Buick Velite 6 (微蓝) is a compact station wagon, or a "multi-activity vehicle" (MAV) that is sold exclusively in China built by Chinese-American manufacturer SAIC-GM under the Buick marque.
 It is available as either an electric car or a plug-in hybrid (PHEV).

 History

 The Velite 6 was previewed with the Velite concept car in 2016 (not to be confused with the 2004 concept of the same name).
 In April 2018, two production-intent models were unveiled; one electric, and the other a plug-in hybrid.
 The production Buick Velite 6 debuted at the 2019 Shanghai Auto Show in April.
 At first, it was only available as an all-electric vehicle, with two battery options available.
 In July 2020, the production plug-in hybrid version was launched.

 The Velite 6 is available in three variants: Entry, Middle, and Luxury.
 It also features three driving modes (standard, sport, and economy) and three levels of energy recycling.